michaelborn/today-i-learned/wordpress/get-url-job-listings-page.md

 After installing [WP Job Manager][1] on a careers-focused Wordpress site, I needed to set up a job search form.
 This search form would allow users to enter in a job title, keyword, etc to search the jobs on the site.
 Clicking "Go" would bring them to the job listing page.

 Aha, but where IS that proverbial Job Listings page?
-This page URL can be altered through the WP Job Manager settings, so you can't hardcode it!
+This page URL can be altered through the WP Job Manager settings, so you shouldn't hardcode it!
 The answer lay buried in source code for the "Jobs Page" setting.

-To get the ID of the job listings page, use the [`get_option` function][2] for the "job_manager_jobs_page_id" option:
+To get the ID of the job listings page, use the [`get_option` function][2] for the `job_manager_jobs_page_id` option:

 ```php
 $jobsPageID = get_option( 'job_manager_jobs_page_id' );